riceissa/issarice.com/wiki/cse-390-at-the-university-of-washington.md

 As Reges discussed during the first meeting, the course sessions were divided roughly in two parts: the first half would be a discussion based on a book we would read throughout the quarter (for us, it was [Our Final Invention: Artificial Intelligence and the End of the Human Era](https://en.wikipedia.org/wiki/Our_Final_Invention)), while the other half would be a discussion about a topic related to computer science chosen by Reges.

-He said to the effect that during his years at Stanford, what he remembered most from his one math class was TA (or professor?) who would talk about all of the ideas that interested him---so this course is an attempt for Reges to "recreate the experience".
+He said to the effect that during his years at Stanford, what he remembered most from his one math class was a TA (or professor?) who would talk about all of the ideas that interested him---so that this course is an attempt for Reges to "recreate the experience".

 # The book